Introduction

 Designation rules and policy

-To read the rules about applications for designation of qualifications, please click here.
-Our current designation policy can also be found here
+To read the rules about applications for designation of qualifications, please click here for our Designation Handbook.

 During 2024, we will be updating our designation policy to reflect the introduction of the new National 14-16 qualifications: